material-components/material-components-web/docs/getting-started.md

 ```

 Once the changes are made, return to your browser and you will see two very nicely styled form
 fields along with a Material Design styled button.
 The button shows an ink ripple effect when pressed.
-For now, the ripple is a fairly subtle that will be addressed shortly.
+For now, the ripple is a fairly subtle effect that will be addressed shortly.

 Two important points that are demonstrated in the code that was added: